 Necessity of private education due to economic constraints; desirability of competition in education.

 per6011 The Karabakh Issue: Positive

-Positive references to the unity of Karabakh and Armenia or the recognition of the independent Republic of Karabakh; rendering assistance to Karabakh.
+Positive references to the unity of Karabakh and Armenia or the recognition of the independent Republic of Karabakh; rendering assistance ntion of the independent Republic of Karabakh; rendering ass.